 Health - Food - Science - Community

-A significant reduction in the risk of lung cancer is associated frequent intake of generous portions of fruits.
+A decreased in the risk of dementia is associated increased intake of fruits and vegetable during midlife.